reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/examples/configuration.md

 ## Replace domain used in urls

-When uploading binaries to a configuration repository item, it can use the Cumulocity IoT url which includes the tenant name, for example a url like `https://t12345.cumulocity.com/inventory/binaries/11111`.
+When uploading binaries to a configuration repository item, it can use the Cumulocity url which includes the tenant name, for example a url like `https://t12345.cumulocity.com/inventory/binaries/11111`.
 Depending on your tenant setup, this URL might not be publicly reachable which might cause a problem to any agents/microservices want to download the binary behind the url.

-Let's say that our Cumulocity IoT tenant is using a custom domain called `https://mycompany.iot.com`, however the configuration repository items are using urls the following the format; `https://t12345.cumulocity.com/inventory/binaries/11111`.
+Let's say that our Cumulocity tenant is using a custom domain called `https://mycompany.iot.com`, however the configuration repository items are using urls the following the format; `https://t12345.cumulocity.com/inventory/binaries/11111`.

 Replacing the domain can be done using the following chained command.